quarkusio/quarkus-quickstarts/hibernate-orm-resteasy/README.md

 ### Prepare a PostgreSQL instance

-First we will need a PostgreSQL database; you can launch one easily if you have docker installed:
+First we will need a PostgreSQL database; you can launch one easily if you have Docker installed:

 > docker run --ulimit memlock=-1:-1 -it --rm=true --memory-swappiness=0 --name quarkus_test -e POSTGRES_USER=quarkus_test -e POSTGRES_PASSWORD=quarkus_test -e POSTGRES_DB=quarkus_test -p 5432:5432 postgres:10.5

 Alternatively you can setup a PostgreSQL instance in any another way.

 The connection properties of the Agroal datasource are configured in the standard Quarkus configuration file, which you will find in
-`src/main/resources/application.properties`]
+`src/main/resources/application.properties`.

 ### Run Quarkus in developer mode